+The 2014 Smithsonian Folklife Festival will be June 25 to 29 and July 2 to 6.
 The Festival is held outdoors on the National Mall in Washington, D.C., between the Smithsonian museums.
 There is no admission charge.
 Visitors should dress for hot and humid weather.
 Parking around the Mall is extremely limited, so visitors are advised to use Metrorail.
 The Smithsonian station (Mall exit) is at the Festival site.
 Federal Triangle and National Archives stations are close by.
 For general Smithsonian visitor information, call 202.633.1000 (voice) or 202.357.1729 (TTY).

 Festival hours are 11 a.m. to 5:30 p.m., with special events taking place most evenings.

 Services for Visitors with Disabilities